trisulnsm/trisul-scripts/README.md

 Welcome to Trisul Scripts Repository
 ====================================

-Trisul Network Analytics http://www.trisul.org is designed to be a platform on which you can build your own tooling.
+Trisul Network Analytics https://www.trisul.org offers a scriptable platform upon which you can build your own network and security analysis tools.

 There are two APIs available.

 1. LUA API